-The project is led by EMSC (European Mediterranean Seismological Centre), a non-profit organization constituting one of the world’s main centers of seismological information.
-The project builds on an existing working prototype developed by scientists, which has evolved over the past 15 years into one of the top two global prototypes in this field.
+The project was led by EMSC (European Mediterranean Seismological Center), a non-profit organization constituting one of the world’s main centers of seismological information.
+The project built on an existing working prototype developed by scientists over the last twenty years, one of the top two global prototypes in this field.

 In the following presentation, Rémy Bossu (EMSC) presents the progresses realized in the first 2 years of the project “Citizen seismology and its contribution to seismic risk reduction” supported by the SCOR Foundation for Science.
 The presentation is divided in 3 parts.
 It first presents the main ideas behind the concept of citizen seismology and how it can contribute to risk reduction through improved rapid impact assessment to public awareness and preparedness.
 Then follows the progresses realized over the last 2 years before going in more details about the technical work carried out and the plan for the last year of the project.

 2nd Activity Report of the EMSC, April 2022

 Social media is leveraged in research conducted by the European-Mediterranean Seismological Centre’s Dr. Rémy Bossu, in Bruyères le Châtel, France

 Utilization of Crowdsourced Felt Reports to Distinguish High-Impact from Low-Impact Earthquakes Globally within Minutes of an Event

 This article provides a detailed description and discussion of the project's innovative philosophy as well as its implementation.
 The article explores how we might make use of crowdsourced “felt reports” to distinguish high-impact from low-impact earthquakes within minutes of an event that occurs anywhere in the world.
 This could allow for innovation and optimisation of crisis management, which is key to limiting and controlling the extent of disasters’ claims.